-The anaerobic digestion UK scene has shown plenty of activity over the last 3 months, so we thought that we would round-up some of the articles we have been reading, and summarise them on this web page for the convenience of our readers.
+The anaerobic digestion UK scene has shown plenty of activity over the last 3 months (to November 2016), so we thought that we would round-up some of the articles we have been reading, and summarise them on this web page for the convenience of our readers.

-Anaerobic Digestion UK – NEW AD MAP CELEBRATES OVER 500 UK PLANTS
+Anaerobic Digestion UK – ADBA's AD MAP CELEBRATES OVER 600 UK PLANTS (October 2018)

-The UK anaerobic digestion industry now has over 500 operational plants, and following the launch of ADBA’s interactive map they’re easier to see and find than ever.
+The UK anaerobic digestion industry now has over 600 operational plants, and following the launch of ADBA's interactive map in 2017, they’re easier to see and find than ever.

 ADBA’s map enables suppliers, developers and waste producers to find plants near them or to view a particular type of plant across the UK.
 ADBA member companies are able to access enhanced features including sites in planning and construction.